robdrimmie/imtg/devlog/rmd/project.md

   - add hint to log about needing to restore the item
   - update character to desire going to the region the win condition tile is in
 - pretty sure traps are misbehaving now, result of item modifiers?
-- * give player something to do (perhaps something that is fun?)
+- ✅ give player something to do (perhaps something that is fun?)
- - single character starts with no gear
+ - ✅ single character starts with no gear
- - early fights acquire gear but can only equip or hold in hands
+ - ✅ early fights acquire gear but can only ~equip or hold in hands~ put in 1-slot sack
- - when hands full, unload in town
+ - ✅ when ~hands~ 1-slot sack full, unload in town
- - the above should happen pretty quickly
+ - ✅ the above should happen pretty quickly
- - working towards a good loop of adventure a few rounds, manage items, adventure a few rounds, manage items
+ - ✅ working towards a good loop of adventure a few rounds, manage items, adventure a few rounds, manage items
- - probably need a lot more encounter cards in early tiles to make it of interest.
+ - ✅ probably need a lot more encounter cards in early tiles to make it of interest.

 ### scope creep - this are future current targets